CE MARKING OF MACHINERY

 MACHINERY SAFETY TRAINING

 Maintenance should be considered, to enable components to be changed safely, but also efficiently.
 CE marking doesn’t require things to be efficient, but good design does.
 At this point, review what Directives may apply.
-If electrically powered, then the EMC Directive will probably apply, if pressure systems are involved then the Pressure Equipment Directive, and if an explosive atmosphere is likely, then ATEX Directive may need to be considered.
+If electrically powered, then the EMC Directive will probably apply.
+If pressure systems are involved then the Pressure Equipment Directive, and if an explosive atmosphere is likely, then ATEX Directive may need to be considered.

 When a design is in place, a prototype can be built.
 Calculations for cables, components, stress etc. should be carried out at this point.
 They may need updating at a later point as things change, but should be done in the early stages.

-At this point EN Standards come into place.
+Now EN Standards come into place.
 If there is a ‘C’ type standard for the type of equipment, then it should be followed as much as possible.
 EN 619 is for conveyors, EN 201 for injection moulding machines for example.

 If any tests are required, lifting tests, noise tests, vibration, EMC etc., these should be done at this point (or earlier), and the results documented.
 If the machine fails, then further work may need to be done.